WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment5.md

 1. Click on the **buildclips** application to drill into the service.

 	>**Speaking Point:** We can see how our app server is doing from a health perspective.
-Once we drill-down into an application, we can observe a quick overview of our application server including server processing time, our KPI scores as well as system throughputs.
+Once we drill down into an application, we can observe a quick overview of our application server including server processing time, our KPI scores as well as system throughputs.

 	![Service Overview](Images/newrelic-n1.png?raw=true "Application Overview")